 The Kansas Department of Transportation (KDOT) indicates that the bill would reduce state revenues to the State Highway Fund by unknown amounts.
 KDOT indicates that when the state receives lower State Highway Fund dollars it may be required to make corresponding reductions to planned expenditures for projects funded under the comprehensive transportation plan.
-The fiscal effect associated with the \$10.0 million cap on the film, video, or digital media production income tax credit provisions in SB 91 are reflected in The FY 2024 Governor's Budget Report.
+The Department of Commerce indicates HB 2038 would not have a fiscal effect on agency operations.
+Any fiscal effect associated with HB 2038 is not reflected in The FY 2026 Governor's Budget Report.